logicent/logicent_ims/README.md

 - [ ] Add Customer Loyalty points tracker and promotions messages

 _Later:_

-- [ ] Upgrade to Yii3 (with CycleORM datamapper) using Bulma and AlpineJS
-- [ ] Test and prefer RoadRunner over Nginx for production in Ubuntu 20.04+

 **Want to contribute?**
 Thank you for considering to make a contribution to Logicent.